HCTC: Information for Yearly Filers

 With the Yearly HCTC, you pay your qualified health plan premiums in full throughout the year and then claim the credit on your federal income tax return.
 This page explains how to file for the Yearly HCTC, what to expect after filing, and some quick tips.

 You can claim the Yearly HCTC for the months in which you met all HCTC eligibility requirements and paid your premiums directly to your qualified health plan by filing Form 8885, Health Coverage Tax Credit, with your federal income tax return.
-After the IRS processes your tax return, the credit will be applied to your taxes due or, if it is more than the taxes you owe, it will be issued as a refund.
-The tax credit percentage is 72.5% of your payments made for qualified health insurance premiums.
+Once the IRS processes your tax return, the credit will be applied against any outstanding balances due.
+If the credit is greater than any balance owed, you will receive a refund for the difference.
+The tax credit percentage for the 2013 tax year is 72.5% of your payments made for qualified health insurance premiums.
+As of January 1, 2014, the tax credit has expired and is no longer available.

 How to Claim the Yearly HCTC